brndnmtthws/brndn-io/content/posts/defining-success/index.md

 *your* unique definition of success looks like right now.
 The very act of articulating these ideas clarifies them.

-There's extensive research confirming the positive impact of journaling on mental health and well-being.
+There's good research on journaling too.
 Studies, including systematic reviews and controlled trials, consistently show that various forms of journaling—like expressive writing (exploring thoughts and feelings about stressful events) or gratitude journaling—can significantly reduce symptoms of anxiety, depression,